sayakbiswas/ScriptParser/README.md

 # ScriptParser
-A simple tool to parse movie scripts and extract data out of it
+A simple tool to parse dialogue scripts and extract data out of it like Speakers, Utterances, Words per utterance, bigrams etc.